IHE/PCC.QEDm/input/pagecontent/other.md

 <div markdown="1" class="stu-note">
-This section modifies other IHE profiles or the General Introduction appendices and is not a part of the xxx Profile.
-The content here will be incorporated into the target narrative at a future time, usually when xxx Profile goes normative.
+This section modifies other IHE profiles or the General Introduction appendices and is not a part of the Query for Existing Data for Mobile (QEDm) Profile.
+The content here will be incorporated into the target narrative at a future time, usually when QEDm Profile goes normative.
 </div>

 ## IHE Technical Frameworks General Introduction Appendix A: Actors